Reviews You Can Rely On

 Construction Quality

-One of the main tests we performed was a snag test.
-After dragging the factory-cut blunt end of an unwound paperclip across the fabric of each pair of shorts and a section of stitching from each pair, we found that the Outdoor Research Ferrosi, REI Active Pursuits, and Hugut Lightweight Cargo yielded little to no markings at all.
-These fabrics remained smooth and didn't catch on the clip's tip whatsoever, nor did the stitching loops fray or break when confronted with the same.
-Next in their order of performance came the Patagonia Multi Trails and Prana Kanab, where we saw faint marks from the paperclip but nothing caught or frayed.
-All other shorts were left with more visible marks from the scratch test, even if they managed to escape any noticeable catching or fraying in the process.
+One of the tests we performed was a snag test.
+We dragged the factory-cut end of an unwound paperclip across the fabric and a section of stitching for each pair.
+We found that the Outdoor Research Ferrosi, REI Co-op Active Pursuits, REI Co-op Trailmade, and Hugut Lightweight Cargo yielded little to no markings at all from the paperclip.
+These fabrics remained smooth and didn't catch, nor did the stitching loops fray or break.
+Other shorts like the Patagonia Multi Trails, Mountain Hardwear Dynama Bermuda, SANTINY Cargo, and Prana Kanab only showed very faint marks from the paperclip, but nothing caught or frayed.
+The majority of the other shorts were left with more visible marks from the scratch test, even if they managed to escape any noticeable catching or fraying in the process.
 However, there were two exceptions.
 The fabric on the KUHL Freeflow Cargo snagged ever so slightly when faced with the clip's tip.
-The Mountain Hardwear Dynama Bermuda snagged easily under the same conditions, showing some pilling and fraying as a result.
+The Prana Stretch Zion Cargo snagged easily as well.
 In no case was the damage such that it would impact the usability of the shorts.
-However, such tests help us gather basic insights into the durability of our apparel and may point out weak spots.
-It's important to note very few hikers will be outfitting themselves for full days of bushwhacking, even if small scrapes and snags are a likely occurrence along any trail.
+Such tests help us gather basic insights into the possible durability of our apparel and may merely point out possible concerns.
+Very few hikers will be outfitting themselves for full days of bushwhacking, but if, for some adventurous reason, you are, then using this metric should be helpful for you.

 hiking shorts womens - the ferrosi fabric basically showed no marking at all, let alone a...